KrAbH/CDF2018/README.md

 Predicting natural hazards and management.
 It is not too long when cyclone "Titli" hit the parts of India and caused too much damage.
 Now a days quite frequently we are seeing having this kind of occurences like recent flood in Kerala, Hurricane Michael striking US.
 These kind of natural disasters effects way too many lives and destroys huge infrastructure.
+A pre warining before the disaster can save lots of lives.
+Organized and efficient distribution of rescue can also save lots of life.
+We want to address the problem of proper management in rescue operations to save maximum lives.

 # Our Problem Statement
 When a natural hazard occurs the amount of resources and number of personnel to help is quite limited.
-We want to address this issue by creating a mechanism such that it deploys the manpower and resources such that it maximizes the help given to the victims.
+We want to address this issue by creating a mechanism such that it deploys the manpower and resources such that it maximizes the help to the victims.

 # Our Solution
 We are proposing a solution based using techniques of machine learning and Optimization methods to effectively provide the help to the victims